PEAK-Legacy/EccoChemistry/README.txt

 Please note a few important limitations:

-* Mapping classes MUST NOT be defined until *after* the appropriate file is loaded in Ecco; i.e., your script must set up the Ecco connection **before** defining its classes!
-(You may wish to put your classes in a separate module, and delay its import until then.)
+* ``Item`` subclasses MUST NOT be defined until *after* the appropriate file is loaded in Ecco; i.e., your script must set up the Ecco connection **before** defining its subclasses!
+(You may wish to put your subclasses in a separate module and delay its import until the connection is set up.)

-* Parent/child traversal isn't supported (yet)

-* Polymorphic types aren't supported (yet)
+* All ``Item`` subclasses in a program must be defined against (and used with) exactly ONE open Ecco file during the program's runtime.
+Failure to adhere to this requirement may produce (possibly silent) data corruption and errors!
+  (You can use generic ``Item`` and ``Folder`` instances with as many Ecco files as you wish, as long as you only use them while their corresponding Ecco file is open.)

 * Date/time ranges are not currently supported and may cause errors

 * You can't mix sorting and filtering, nor filter on more than one field (This may be improved in a future version.)

+Some operations not supported by EccoChemistry can still be performed via the
-You can work around some of these limitations by appropriate use of the ``Ecco`` singleton, which is an ``ecco_dde.EccoDDE`` instance.
+``Ecco`` singleton, which is an ``ecco_dde.EccoDDE`` instance.
 (See the `EccoDDE developer's guide`_ for more information on its API.)
 "Item" and "Folder" objects have ``id`` attributes that can be passed to the ``EccoDDE``